vishal423/generator-jhipster-standalone-profile/README.md

 # Introduction

 This is a [JHipster](https://www.jhipster.tech/) module, that is meant to be used in a JHipster application.
+It adds spring boot `standalone` profile on top of `dev` profile to disable concerns not required during standalone development.

+It effectively set following configurations:
+- Bypass Spring security
+- Disable service registration and discovery
+- Enable CORS

 # Pre-requisites